Aberystwith and Welsh Coast Railway: 19th century

 The A&WCR concentrated its construction work on the Machynlleth branch, as it was clear that this offered better hopes of early income, compared with the main line crossing the Dovey estuary.
-In addition, the deadline set by the clause in the Act had to be achieved.
+In addition, the deadline set by the clause in the act had to be achieved.
 The line was opened from Machynlleth as far as Borth on 1 July 1863; it was initially worked by Thomas Savin, the contractor who had built the line.
 The rest of the Aberystwyth line, from Borth to Aberystwyth, was opened for goods traffic on 23 June 1864; passenger operation had been refused by the Board of Trade inspecting officer, Captain Tyler, but after rectification work, passengers were carried from 1 August 1864.

 A part of the northern section of the network, from Aberdovey to Llwyngwril, was the next to be opened, on 24 October 1863.
 The Aberdovey station was at the harbour, and was initially connected with a ferry from Ynyslas.
 The line from Llwyngwril to Barmouth Junction, and from there to Penmaenpool on the Dolgelly line, followed on 3 July 1865.
 There was an intermediate station called Barmouth Ferry, at the place where Fairbourne station was later built.
 Passengers for Barmouth alighted there and walked on across the sandbar to catch a ferry over the Mawddach estuary to Barmouth Harbour.

-The third Bill promoted by the company was the Aberystwith and Welsh Coast Railway Act, passed on 13 July 1863.
+The third bill promoted by the company was passed as the Aberystwith and Welsh Coast Railway Act 1863 (26 & 27 Vict. c. cxli), on 13 July.
 It authorised the construction of an Aberystwyth Harbour branch as well as alteration of the Dovey viaduct and of the Mawddach bridge, to add a vehicular road as well as the railway.
-The south-western extremity of the Corris Railway was duplicated by the A&WCR line and was no longer useful; the Corris Railway was authorised to abandon its line west of Machynlleth, by its Act of 25 July 1864.
+The south-western extremity of the Corris Railway was duplicated by the A&WCR line and was no longer useful; the Corris Railway was authorised to abandon its line west of Machynlleth, by the Corris Railway Act 1864 (27 & 28 Vict. c. ccxxv) of 25 July.
 (The Aberystwyth Harbour branch was not constructed because the Cambrian Railways as successor to the A&WCR wished such traffic to go to Aberdovey.)